 The admission tests for Year 7 entry will consist of two papers, each of approximately one hour, which assess English, Mathematics, verbal and non-verbal reasoning.
-Applicants are expected to show competence in skills appropriate to Key Stage 2 English and Mathematics, and to be able to apply these skills creatively.

-Further information on the format of the tests is detailed within the Familiarisation Booklets on our website.
+Further information on the format of the tests is detailed within the Familiarisation Booklets provided by GL Assessment on our website.
 Please note that the Familiarisation Booklets are NOT definitive, and the inclusion of any question types does not guarantee that they will be found in the final assessment.